balatro-src/balatro-src-reverse-engineering/README.md

 # Balatro Reverse Engineering Attempt

-This project includes the 64-bit version of the Balatro Source Code with the Textures and Shaders included.
+This project includes the 64-bit version of the Balatro Source Code.
 Some things may not work.
 But, to run the game in 32-bit mode you can just use the 32-bit instructions.

 ## NOTE